 - How do preferences assigned to premises influence the evaluation of arguments?

 The workshop series aims at bringing together researchers from different disciplines to discuss both foundational as well as practical matters of argument strength.

-The 2021 edition of the Workshop on Argument Strength will take place at the Universität Koblenz-Landau between October 11 and 13, 2021 It will feature invited talks, technical presentations, and plenty room for general discussions to all aspects of argument strength.
+The 2021 edition of the Workshop on Argument Strength will take place online between October 11 and 13, 2021.
+It will feature invited talks, technical presentations, and plenty room for general discussions to all aspects of argument strength.